visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Last Time Index When Condition Is True Function: ``last_time_index_when_condition_is_true()`` : ``last_time_index_when_condition_is_true(<Cond>,<Fill>,<Start>,<Stop>,<Stride>)``
-    Return a new integer valued *scalar* variable in which each zonal or nodal value is the *last* time index (not cyle and not time, but integer time-index) at which the true/false condition, ``<Cond>`` is true.
+    Return a new integer valued *scalar* variable in which each zonal or nodal value is the *last* time index (not cycle and not time, but integer time-index) at which the true/false condition, ``<Cond>`` is true.
     The ``<Fill>`` value is used if there is no *last* time-index the condition is true.